postsharp/Metalama.Documentation/content/quickstart/using-aspects/adding-aspects.md

 Most aspects are custom attributes that have to be applied to some target declaration.
 Some aspects can target methods, other properties, or classes.

-In this section, you shall see how you can use the attribute to add the aspect.
+In this section, you shall see how you can use custom attributes to add aspects.

-## Adding an aspect as a custom attribute
+## Adding aspects as custom attributes

-Imagine you have a method like this that occasionally fails:
+Suppose you have a method like this one, which occasionally fails:

 ![](images/flaky_method_no_aspect.png)

-At the moment, Code Lens shows `no aspect`: it means that no aspect has been applied to this method yet.
+At the moment, CodeLens displays `No aspect`.
+This means that no aspect has been applied to this method yet.

-To apply the `Retry` aspect, just add it as a normal custom attribute, i.e., type `[Log]`:
+To apply the `Retry` aspect, add it as a normal custom attribute, i.e., type `[Log]`:

 ![](images/applying_retry_attribute.png)